Taboo, Swear, or Curse Words

-When it comes to swear or cuss words there’s more cultural distinction than biblical instruction involved with the rules.
-Different languages have different kinds of taboo words for different reasons.
-So the Bible doesn’t explicitly state a specific word is taboo nor are there any Hebrew or Greek translations of swear words in English.
-Unless we are actually cursing or insulting someone, it is not a sin to use certain words.
-Words are just words, whether it be in some generic colloquial expression of pain or angst (what the f*ck or oh sh*t), or using a word in its proper context like referring to a donkey (ass), or female dog (bitch).
-A lot of our modern Western English swear words actually have legitimate context, so when using them in context it’s not an issue.
+Regarding swear or cuss words, there’s more cultural distinction than biblical instruction involved with the rules.
+Different languages have different kinds of taboo words for various reasons.
+So the Bible doesn’t explicitly state a specific word is taboo, nor are there any Hebrew or Greek translations of swear words in English.
+Unless we are cursing or insulting someone, using certain words is not a sin.
+Words are just words, whether it be in some generic colloquial expression of pain or angst (what the f*** or oh s***), or using a word in its proper context like referring to a donkey (ass), or female dog (bitch).
+A lot of our modern Western English swear words actually have legitimate context, so when using them in context, it’s not an issue.

 Damn: